innotommy/OAuthpaper-code/README.md

 Run the script: `/convert.sh <sites_file_list>`

-The sites file list that is provided to the convert.sh script should follow the same format of the Tranco List
+The sites file list that is provided to the convert.sh script should follow the same format csv of the Tranco List.

-which:
+The script:

 1. Calls `generate-sites-files.py` to generate the single JSON files with the structure needed by the next step

 2. Calls `merge-sites-files.py` to merge the single JSON files into a single one (json/sites.json).

 ## Notice

 The script has a high number of false-positives rates.
 In our research, this has not been a problem since this was only the first step and, in the next one, we used an automated browser to click on the buttons detected by this script to check whether they are OAuth buttons or not.
 In this script, we prioritized not missing any OAuth button, even if this means having many false positives.
-Improving the blacklists to reduce the false-positives rate is recommended if this script is used for other purposes.
+Improving the denylists to reduce the false-positives rate is recommended if this script is used for other purposes.

 # OAuth trigger validation